tmobile/magentaA11y/_checklist-native/table-row-button.md

 ## Developer notes

 - A scrolling, single-column row or list of rows that can be divided into sections or groups
-- You should use a native component rather than custom component, because it will announce the correct built-in screen reader output for free.
+- You should use a native component rather than custom component, because it will announce the correct built-in screen reader output for free

 ## iOS